[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 Item Content

-Local environment Node.js 24, Docker (required for Gateway deployment in preparation)
+Local Environment Node.js 24, Docker (required for Gateway deployment in advance preparation)

-Parts 1–4 can be tried immediately as long as you have an AWS account.
-To experience Gateway / RAG in Part 5, you need to deploy Gateway and Knowledge Base with CDK in advance.
+Parts 1–4 can be tried immediately with just an AWS account.
+To experience the Gateway / RAG in Part 5, you need to deploy the Gateway and Knowledge Base with CDK in advance.

 Building Gateway and Knowledge Base (CDK)

 Deploy the Gateway and Knowledge Base used in Part 5 with CDK.
 The CDK project is published on GitHub.
-During the hands-on event, I set it up in the account in advance, and participants did not need to do this.
+During the hands-on event, I set it up in the account in advance and attendees did not do this themselves.

-It might be better to have an administrator or someone familiar with CDK do this in advance.
+It may be best for an administrator or someone familiar with CDK to do this ahead of time.

 https://github.com/yuu551/agentcore-gateway-kit